 - It creates jobs in the recycling and manufacturing industries.

-When we speak of recycling, we usually refer to the 3 R's Reduce, reuse, recycle as a waste hierarchy used as guidance for creating a sustainable life.
+When we speak of recycling, we usually refer to the 3 R's Reduce, reuse, and recycle as a waste hierarchy used as guidance for creating a sustainable life.

 The principle of the 3Rs is: